MicrosoftDocs/Devices-docs/surface/surface-hardware-rugged-testing.md

 # Surface hardware rugged testing

-Surface devices are built to meet rigorous conditions that include harsh drops and vibration, high temperatures, along with mechanical and functional tests.
-This helps ensure strong reliability and lower cost of ownership.
+Surface devices are built to withstand rigorous conditions that help ensure optimal reliability and lower cost of ownership.

 :::image type="content" source="images/surface-family.png" alt-text="Surface device family" :::

-The MIL-STD-810-G and MIL-STD-810-H test standards, created by the U.S. government, helps organizations evaluate how devices perform in the field.
-It outlines multiple test methods across a range of environmental stress conditions.
+The MIL-STD-810 test standards, maintained by the US Department of Defense, help organizations evaluate how devices perform in the field.
+The testing program outlines multiple test methods across a range of environmental stress conditions.
+This is designed to test equipment limits in various conditions where it is expected to be used (environment) or transported (shocks).
+An independent third-party laboratory has tested the Surface devices listed below using recommended test methods.

+## MIL-STD-810 test results

 Operational tests pass if the unit remained operational during the entire test, and non-operational tests pass if a functional verification was performed immediately after the test exposure.
+Tests were conducted in accordance with the MIL-STD-810 standards effective at the time of product release (MIL-STD-810H for Surface Laptop Go 2 and MIL-STD-810G for earlier devices).

 ## Surface Laptop family